Comply with and anticipate lawsOur compliance policies

 Challenges since 2015

-1) Electroplating accident: During the reporting period, two chemical processes in the headquarters' electroplating department were not carried out properly.
+1) Electroplating accident: In 2018/2019 two chemical processes in the headquarters' electroplating department were not carried out properly.
 An employee had to take sick leave for a longer period of time.
 As there was an individual human error, no proceedings were brought against EVVA.
-For more information, see Occupational Safety & Health Protection

 2) Exceedance of limit value in waste water sewer: In 2019, a contamination in the sewer at the headquarters was appraised.
-The cause was immediately rectified and there have been no prosecutions against EVVA.
-More information under Recycling Water
+The cause (deposits in a pipeline) was immediately rectified and there have been no prosecutions against EVVA.

 Provision and anticipation